gbif/hp-canadian-biodiversity/en/how_to.md

 ## Registering as a publisher on GBIF

-See [Become a Publisher]("https://www.gbif.org/become-a-publisher") for more information.
+Visit [Become a Publisher](https://www.gbif.org/become-a-publisher) for more information.

 ## Standards
+Visit [Data standards](https://www.gbif.org/standards) for more information.

 ## Contact us